browserengineering/book/book/layout.md

 By the way, since we now have `DocumentLayout`, let's rename `Layout` so it's less ambiguous.
-I like `BlockLayout` as a name, because we ultimately want `Layout` to represent a block of text, like a paragraph or a heading:
+I like `BlockLayout` as a name, because we ultimately want it to represent a block of text, like a paragraph or a heading:

 ``` {.python}